searinminecraft/Vixipy/README.md

 3. Open `run.sh` and optionally put in your pixiv account's token to the `PYXIV_TOKEN` variable (see guide from [PixivFE](https://pixivfe-docs.pages.dev/obtaining-pixivfe-token/) for details).
 Using a pixiv account token allows for full access to most features without the user having to log in themselves.
 You can also configure other settings like port, workers, and Accept-Language header.

+> [!WARNING]
+> If you specify a pixiv token, you should be ready for situations like pixiv flagging your account and being terminated due to high activity in the server.
+It is recommended to set up rate limiting on your proxy solution if you can.
+>
+> There may also be a possibility of pixiv blocking your IP address, but there have been no reported cases of it happening according to other pixiv frontend maintainers and instance admins.

 4. Finally, execute `run.sh`

 Vixipy should now be running on http://localhost:8000